 - The cost of consumables like the ingredients that are tested, heat, water and power,

 - Applicable staffing costs, including plant labour for R&D trials.

 So whatever the original driver of the project is, all the costs associated with the above should be considered for an R&D tax credit claim.

 Projects driven by process change may be less obvious candidates for R&D at face value.

 But at a large scale everything must be tested thoroughly.
 Think about a food firm introducing a robotic arm onto a production line.
 Probably, the reason for such a process change will be to reduce staffing costs, increase output and improve consistency: all potentially big benefits to production.
 But before these gains are realised, bespoke calibration of the equipment may need to take place.
 This could involve, for example, the technical expertise of engineers, consumable costs such as ingredients as they are run through the production line to test for a consistent output.
 And of course, power and water.

-Research that ForrestBrown carried out in 2016 showed that business leaders are much less likely to consider a change to an existing product or process as R&D, when compared to developing a new product or process.
+Research that ForrestBrown carried out in 2016 (A Nation of Innovators report) showed that business leaders are much less likely to consider a change to an existing product or process as R&D, when compared to developing a new product or process.
 This understanding is incorrect.
 So in the case of the food and beverage industry, changing a recipe to, say, reduce the sugar content by 25% could be a major project that would qualify for the R&D tax incentive.
-The cost of ingredients when experimenting with different formulations, staff costs and energy costs will all likely be applicable to the claim, with up to 33p in the pound being on offer as a tax credit.
+The cost of ingredients when experimenting with different formulations and staff costs will all likely be applicable to the claim, with up to 27p in the pound being on offer as a tax credit.